fmobegi/nf-core-cyptyper/README.md

 Each row represents a pair of FASTQ files corresponding to forward (`fastq_1`) and reverse (`fastq_2`) reads.

 > ⚙️ **Note:** Mapping behavior (e.g., aligner parameters) may vary depending on the sequencing platform.
-You should modify the pipeline configuration (`nextflow.config`) or provide a custom config file to specify platform-specific options such as:
+You should modify the alignment module configuration (`conf/modules.config`) using `ext.args` or provide a options specific to your sequencing platform, such as:
+>
-> - `bwa mem` flags for ONT vs Illumina
+> - `bwa mem -x <ont2d/intractg/pacbio>` for Oxford Nanopore, Illumina, and PacBio, respectively.
 > - Read length thresholds
 > - Quality trimming settings
 > - Platform-specific variant calling filters
+>
+> These options can be provided in a separate config using the `-c config` option when running the pipeline.

 For more details on customizing configuration profiles, see the [nf-core documentation](https://nf-co.re/docs/usage/configuration).